mrlandero/Joint_Savings_Smart_Contract/README.md

 Once the contract is deployed, interact with the contract by using the sidebar.
 You will see the functions that we have created in our contract.

-Step 1: Deploy Contract\n
+Step 1: Deploy Contract<br>
 Once the Solidity Smart Contract is compiled, we have to deploy it in order to interact with it:

 ![Deploy Contract](Execution_Results/one_deploy_contract.png)

 We can see in the preceding image that once the contract is deployed, you can verify its deployment in one of two ways.
 First, below the `Deploy` button, you will find a tab labeled `Deployed Contracts`.
-Once you click on this tab, you will see the smart contract you deployed, along with all of the interactive functions for that contract.\n
+Once you click on this tab, you will see the smart contract you deployed, along with all of the interactive functions for that contract.<br>
 Furthermore, we can see the successful deployment of the contract below our code, in what we call the `terminal` view.

 Great!
 Now that we have deployed our contract, let's start interacting with it.

-Step 2: Set Accounts\n
+Step 2: Set Accounts<br>
 Use the `setAccounts` function, found in the interactive contract section in our sidebar, to assign adresses for both accounts in the `JointSavings` contract:

 ![Set Accounts](Execution_Results/two_set_accounts.png)

-In the preceding image we can see the interaction taking place with our sidebar `setAccounts` function.\n In the `terminal` view, we can see the successful transaction execution, along with the confirmation that the addresses have been assigned.
+In the preceding image we can see the interaction taking place with our sidebar `setAccounts` function.<br>
+In the `terminal` view, we can see the successful transaction execution, along with the confirmation that the addresses have been assigned.

-Step 3: Deposit 1 Ether
+Step 3: Deposit 1 Ether<br>
 Use the `deposit` function, found in the interactive section in our sidebar, to deposit 1 ether into the contract:

 ![Deposit 1 Ether](Execution_Results/three_deposit_1_ether.png)

 In the `Value` input box, type in 1 Ether, and then click on the `Deposit` function button.
 (You can also deposit as wei.
-The equivalent is 1000000000000000000 wei to 1 ether).
+The equivalent is 1000000000000000000 wei to 1 ether).<br>
 Once the transaction is complete, you should receive a successful transaction message in the `terminal` view, along with the transaction information.

-Step 4: Contract Balance after first deposit\n
+Step 4: Contract Balance after first deposit<br>
 Use the `contractBalance` function, found in the interactive section of our contract, to verify the balance of the contract to ensure the deposit was successful:

 ![Contract Balance](Execution_Results/four_contract_balance.png)

-In the preceding image, we can see that the contract balance is now 1000000000000000000 wei, which is equivalent to 1 ether.\n
+In the preceding image, we can see that the contract balance is now 1000000000000000000 wei, which is equivalent to 1 ether.<br>
 Furthermore, you can see a successful transaction execution in the `terminal` view, along with the transaction details.

 Step 5: Deposit 10 Ether\n